TheShadowOfHassen/PygameLord/README.md

-# PygameLord
  PygameLibraryOdReusibleDoohickeys

+ 8/16/2022 Edition

  PygameLord (Library Of Reusable Doohickeys)
-Copyright 2022 Nathanael K. Stottlemyer
+Copyright 2022 Nathanael K. Stottlemyer (ShadowOfHassen)

 This is a library of reusable code fragments, put into a module form.
 See the scrapbook folder for non module reusable code.